-- Breeding two carriers (N/h x N/h) is not recommended due to the possibility of 25% of the offspring being affected.
+- Breeding two carriers (N/hcp x N/hcp) is not recommended due to the possibility of 25% of the offspring being affected.

-Test Information: This mutation test identifies a single base pair change in exon 12 of the B3GALNT2 gene.
+Test information: This test detects the change of a single basepair in exon 12 of the B3GALNT2 gene.

 Ducro, B.J., Schurink, A., Bastiaansen, J.W., Boegheim, I.J., van Steenbeek, F.G., Vos-Loohuis, M., Nijman, I.J., Monroe, G.R., Hellinga, I., Dibbits, B.W., Back, W., Leegwater, P.A.: A nonsense mutation in B3GALNT2 is concordant with hydrocephalus in Friesian horses.
 BMC Genomics 16:761, 2015.
 Pubmed reference: 26452345.
 DOI: 10.1186/s12864-015-1936-z.

-Further information is available at the Online Mendelian Inheritance in Animals website.
+Further information is available at Online Mendelian Inheritance in Animals.